dabao40/TheOtherRolesGMIA/README.md

 Fox has two ability to survive
 1. Fox can stealth, no one can target fox if he is invisible.
-2. Fox can see arrows that point to player who can kill Fox.
+2. Fox can see arrows that point to players who can kill Fox.

 Note.
-- Fox is not countted as single player
+- Fox is not counted as a single player
 If 1 fox, 1 impostor, 1 crewmate are remain it will trigger impostor win
 (If fox completes tasks, fox win)